7 Chinese Open Source Projects You Should Know About

 vuejs/vue

-One of the most popular open source projects (14.4k forks on GitHub) to come out China, this project is a progressive, incrementally-adoptable JavaScript framework for building different user interfaces on web applications.
+One of the most popular open source projects (14.4k forks on GitHub) to come out of China, this project is a progressive, incrementally-adoptable JavaScript framework for building different user interfaces on web applications.
 It features an incrementally adoptable architecture.
 The core library focuses on declarative rendering and component composition and can be embedded into existing pages.

 MCBBS API